pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingAccess.md

 !!!
 Info "In order to use the baseline server profile for this you have to deploy PingFederate along with PingAccess"

+Navigate to the getting started repository and deploy your old version of PingAccess.

 ```
 $ helm upgrade --install pa-upgrade pingidentity/ping-devops -f 30-helm/pingaccess-upgrade/01-original.yaml
 ```